1945

 700-acre Frye Ranch @ Sedona, Arizona.

-The flight position most Transcontinental & Western Air hostesses likely envied the most was
+The position Transcontinental & Western Air hostesses envied the most was secured by Harriet

-said excitedly, “that’s what you should be doing!"
-Harriet, a little taken aback replied, “what do
+a knockout herself) and said excitedly, “that’s what you should be doing!"
+Harriet replied,

-you mean?”
-To which the unanimous reply of her carpooler friends was, “You Should Be A
+"what do you mean?”
+The unanimous reply of her carpool friends was, “You Should Be A TWA

-TWA Hostess!”
-Harriet observed the woman for a moment, and said “you’re right, I think I
+Hostess!”
+Harriet smiled, after observing the woman for a moment, she said, "you’re right, I

 Harriet Appelwick soon found herself at Transcontinental & Western Air applying for the

-glamorous job of an in-flight attendant.
+glamorous job of in-flight hostess attendant.
 The only glitch was that she had to wait a couple

 months to start as she was under the TWA age requirement for new hostesses.
 Finally, after